 Parallel Parents is an independent fostering agency that has been established for over 25 years.
-We are a family run agency, and believe that our child-focused approach makes us really stand out from other agencies.
+We are a family owner and run agency, and believe that our child-focused approach makes us really stand out from other agencies.

 Our first priority is always the child or young person in our care.
 We believe that children have the right to a safe, stable and nurturing foster home, and our overarching aim is to recruit skilled and resilient foster carers who are able to offer children a positive substitute family experience where it is not possible for them to live with their own family.

 We strive to offer excellent support to our foster carers so that they can, in turn, provide the best possible level of care to the young people they look after.
 We want our hero foster carers to be the best that they can be!
 We are committed to providing consistently high standards of care to young people, and our experienced team of Foster Care Development Workers support a range of different, needs-led placements that are able to meet the diverse, individual and often complex needs of the young people we look after.

 We always aim to provide young people with the best possible experience of being looked after, the opportunity and support to achieve positive outcomes and feel safe, and the confidence and motivation to aspire to do their best.

 We continually strive to improve our service provision, with an emphasis on matching, quality, support and safeguarding.